vbauer/lein-jslint/README.md

 Configuration
 =============

-You can specify where JS files will be located with:
+You can specify places, where JS files will be located with:
 ```clojure
 :jslint {
   :includes ["resources/public/js/*.js"